rubainwabo/ft_printf/README.md

 # ft_printf

-Recoding a minimal approach of the printf function from the libc, it can handle c,s,p,d,i,u,o,x,X and f conversions.
+Recoding a minimal approach of the printf function from the libc, it can handle c,s,p,d,i,u,o,x,X,f and b conversions.